Planning a birthday party, baby shower, or family celebration often comes down to one simple question: how much cake do you actually need?

 Working with Bakeries for Custom Orders

 Most bakeries offer flexible sizing.
-Don’t hesitate to ask for a custom height, flavor, or serving count.
-Some may even provide a serving chart based on your guest list.
+Don’t hesitate to ask about custom heights, flavors, or serving counts based on your guest list.

 Cake Size Conversion: From Inches to Servings